Vatican Cancels Public Advent and Christmas Liturgies Amid COVID Surge

 Given the risks, Father Haffner is not opposed to lifting the Sunday obligation as long as the day is given over to the Lord in some way.
 He pointed out that some might, in any case, legally attend Mass on a Sunday and not be in mortal sin, but then afterwards “do all sorts of things which have nothing to do with the Sunday at all.”

-The Church’s teaches that Sunday Mass remains a serious obligation for the faithful.
-Pope St. John Paul II wrote, in Dies Domini, his1993 apostolic letter on keeping the Lord’s day holy, “even if in the earliest times it was not judged necessary to be prescriptive, the Church has not ceased to confirm this obligation of conscience, which rises from the inner need felt so strongly by the Christians of the first centuries.”
+The Church teaches that Sunday Mass remains a serious obligation for the faithful.
+Pope St. John Paul II wrote, in Dies Domini, his 1993 apostolic letter on keeping the Lord’s day holy, “even if in the earliest times it was not judged necessary to be prescriptive, the Church has not ceased to confirm this obligation of conscience, which rises from the inner need felt so strongly by the Christians of the first centuries.”

 He added it was “only later, faced with the half-heartedness or negligence of some, that the Church had to make explicit the duty to attend Sunday Mass.”
 This was usually done through an exhortation, but also through “canonical precepts.”